British-Library-Technical-Services/Documentation/docs/AVSIPGEN/how_to_build_a_SIP.md

 # How to Build a SIP

-The following guide describes the following steps to build a Submission Information Package (SIP) using the British Library's AV SIP Generator:
+This guide describes the required steps to build a Submission Information Package (SIP) using the British Library's AV SIP Generator.

 1. [Step 1: Search SAMI](#step-1-search-sami)
 2. [Step 2: Select Source Files](#step-2-select-source-files)